paytonrules/clojurescript_space_invaders/README.md

 ## Todo

-- Fix stretchyness
+- Get position changing
+  - Start with an initial position
+  - Move it each tick, should it be called ticks?
-- Get the canvas bigger, with a proper resolution
+- Get the spacing right
+  - Probably a lookup table
-- HTML reloading.
+  - Invaders namespace
-- Make sure vim talks to the repl by figwheel (nREPL)
 - Game over on crash into ground
 - Travis CI cause why not?
+- Try out using Eclipse
 - Add gunner
 - Blockers